Oneplus/trans-parser/README.md

 #### ROOT
 Special constrains on parsing action is adopted to make sure the output tree has only one root word with root dependency relation.
 `--root` is used to specify the name relation.
-Dummy root token is positioned at according to [Going to the roots of dependency parsing](http://www.mitpressjournals.org/doi/pdf/10.1162/COLI_a_00132).
+Dummy root token is positioned at right according to [Going to the roots of dependency parsing](http://www.mitpressjournals.org/doi/pdf/10.1162/COLI_a_00132).

 #### Dynamic Oracles
 Dynamic oracles outputs the optimal action at non-canonical states (states that are not on the oracle transition sequence).